What is Form 8938? FATCA Filing Requirements for US Expats

 Just like in Part V, you’ll enter the details of your other foreign financial assets here.

-• investments
+• Investments

-• foreign retirement plans and bank balances
+• Foreign retirement plans and bank balances

 Reporting foreign financial assets valued in foreign currency

-Penalties associated with not filing Form 8938
+Penalties for not filing Form 8938

-Moreover, the failure to report foreign financial assets may trigger additional penalties under other tax laws, such as the failure to report foreign bank accounts under the FBAR (FinCEN Form 114), which can carry even higher penalties.
+The failure to report foreign financial assets may trigger additional penalties under other tax laws, such as the failure to report foreign bank accounts under the FBAR (FinCEN Form 114), which can carry even higher penalties.

 Given the high complexity of navigating US tax filing requirements associated with foreign financial assets, it’s quite common for taxpayers to fall behind.
 And with the intimidating penalties that failing to file implies, completing one US expat tax return can sometimes feel like an insurmountable task.
 But what if you’ve fallen behind and need to catch up?